 Taa Dzong (Ta = watch and Dzong = fortress) is located about five and a half kilometers from Tshondu Town and 500 feet from the Ringpung Dzong.
 It is built under the government of the 2nd Desi, Ngoenpa Tenzin Dugda, to protect the Ringpung Dzong from the unceasing assaults from Tibet and India.

-An underground passage is believed to connect the tower and Pachhu River.
-This is used to supply the tower with water during war.
+An underground passage is believed to connect the tower and Pachhu River, used to supply the tower with water during a war.
 However, the passage has collapsed.

-The Taa Dzong was uninhabited for a long period of time.
+The Taa Dzong was uninhabited for a long period.
 The state of the Dzong was so poor that it was on the brink of collapsing.
 The Dzong was later renovated by the order of the Father of Modern Bhutan, the third king, Jigme Dorji Wangchuck.

 In 1967, the 3rd King, Jigme Dorji Wangchuck, inaugurated the Dzong as the Textile Museum.